jhoguet/loading-page/README.md

 By putting it all in an iFrame it is completely insulated from your app, and your app is completely isolated from it.

 In fact, when using loading-page you shouldn't find any remnant that we were ever there.
 We remove the `.loading-page` element (which contained the script tag that got us running).
 We delete the iframe we inject shortly after you call `doneLoading()` and we delete the global then too.

+We lied... we do leave the `loaded` class on `body`, consider it a gift :)

 When you call `doneLoading()` we will do a transition to fade out the loading page, and then your content will be visible.